zombodb/postgres-parser/README.md

-The way this works is by downloading the Postgres source code, patching a few of its Makefiles (see [`patches/makefiles-12.3.patch`](patches/makefiles-12.3.patch)), compiling it to LLVM IR, converting that to LLVM bitcode, and linking against it with Rust, using LTO (link-time-optimization) to ensure that the resulting Rust library only contains the bits needed parse SQL statements, and not the entirety of Postgres.
+The way this works is by downloading the Postgres source code, patching a few of its Makefiles (see [`patches/makefiles-12.3.patch`](patches/makefiles-12.3.patch)), compiling it to LLVM IR, optimizing/assembling that to LLVM bitcode, performing link-time optimization (LTO) to generate a static library containing only the symbols/code necessary to properly use Postgres' `raw_parser()` function, and finally, linking against that library with Rust.

 This is accomplished via a custom [`build.rs`](build.rs) program, which shells out to [`build.sh`](build.sh) to perform all the hard work.

-At the end of the process we're left with a `libpostgres.a` archive, which `build.rs` instructs cargo to link against.
+At the end of the process we're left with a `libpostgres_parser.a` archive, which `build.rs` instructs cargo to link against.

-There's a few `RUSTFLAGS` set in [`.cargo/config`](.cargo/config) which are necessary to tell Rust which linker we need to use (we don't want to mix/match `clang` and `gcc` -- we only want `clang`!) along with the LTO flags.

 ### Using this Crate